Dr Grace Shephard

 I received my PhD from the University of Sydney (EarthByte Group) and then moved to Norway.
 I have worked as a postdoc and researcher at two Norwegian Centres of Excellence - the Centre for Earth Evolution and Dynamics (CEED; 2013-2023) and the Centre for Planetary Habitability (PHAB; 2023-2033).

 I am currently funded on a Young Researcher Talent Grant from the Norwegian Research Council for my project "POLARIS - Evolution of the Arctic in deep time."
+I am concurrently an Honorary Senior Lecturer at RSES (2023-current) hosted within the Geophysics-Geodynamics groups.

 Full list of publications on Google Scholar